Concatenated Codes for Short-Molecule DNA Storage with Sequencing Channels of Positive Zero-Undetected-Error Capacity

 \subsection{Outline}

 The remainder of the paper is organized as follows.
-In Section \ref{Section2} we establish notation conventions, formulate problem settings, and define the objective of this work.
-In Section \ref{Section_Motivation}, we motivate the use of a concatenated coding scheme with some special specifications.
+In Section \ref{Section2} we establish notation conventions, formulate the problem setting, and define the objective.
+In Section \ref{Section_Motivation}, we motivate the use of a concatenated coding scheme with some specific choices.
 In Section \ref{Sec_Preliminaries}, we introduce some new results for linear block codes under zero-undetected-error decoding.
-In Section \ref{Sec_Scheme_Main_Result} we formulate the proposed coding scheme and then introduce and discuss the main result of this work.
-In Section \ref{Sec_Summary} we conclude the article with a summary and future research directions.
-The proofs of the main result and the rest of the auxiliary results are provided in the appendices.
+In Section \ref{Sec_Scheme_Main_Result} we formulate the proposed coding scheme and present the main result.
+In Section \ref{Sec_Summary} we conclude with a summary and future research directions.
+The proofs of the main result and the auxiliary results are provided in the appendices.